Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 Insider tip

-The wait here can stretch past 90 minutes on weekends and holidays.
-Arrive right when they open at 11:00, or target a late lunch after 14:30.
-While you wait, explore the KITTE building's rooftop garden -- it has a direct view of Tokyo Station's beautiful red-brick Marunouchi facade.
+Waits stretch past 90 min on weekends and holidays.
+Arrive at 11:00 opening or target a late lunch after 14:30.
+While you wait, head to KITTE's rooftop garden for the best free view of Tokyo Station's red-brick Marunouchi facade.

-3. Genki Sushi (元気寿司) — High-speed lane fun in Shibuya
+3. Genki Sushi × Uobei Ueno — High-speed lane fun

 What to order

-The aburi (torched) salmon with mayo is a crowd favorite, and the shrimp tempura roll offers a satisfying crunch.
-The pricing is straightforward and everything is ordered fresh, so quality stays consistent throughout your meal.
+The aburi (torched) salmon with mayo is a crowd favorite.
+The shrimp tempura roll offers satisfying crunch.
+Pricing is straightforward, and because everything is made fresh on demand, quality stays consistent throughout your meal.

 Practical info